New England Resident-Owned Communities (NEROC)

 Email: vgonzalez@cdi.coop

-With a wealth of professional experience in community engagement, Vanessa has passionately collaborated with diverse communities, including teen parents, the LGBTQ+ community, individuals living with HIV, and survivors of sexual assault and domestic violence.
+Vanessa Gonzalez is a Cooperative Development Specialist in CDI’s New England Resident-Owned Communities (NEROC) Program.
+Vanessa has a background in community engagement, collaborating with diverse communities, including teen parents, the LGBTQ+ community, individuals living with HIV, and survivors of sexual assault and domestic violence.
 Driven by a commitment to reproductive justice, public health, and advocacy, Vanessa is thrilled to channel their expertise toward fostering collaborations within communities, particularly in the realm of cooperative housing.
 Their passion for equitable, community-based solutions encourages them to create sustainable, inclusive living environments.
+Vanessa loves spending time with her dog Piña and taking long hikes in their spare time.

 Melissa Mullineaux | Cooperative Development Specialist